Offsec-TX/Offsec-TX.github.io/_testcases/web/web-host-header-attacks-2.md

 ---
-testcase: Discover & Manipulate - Verify that only expected Hosts are accepted; sending a request with Host: evil.com should be rejected.
+testcase: Discover & Manipulate - Verify that only expected Hosts are accepted; sending a request with Host; evil.com should be rejected.
 Web (HTTP/HTTPS) service
 platforms:
   - Web
   - Network